 It can even be beneficial, few people, particularly young people, drink in moderation, which is why alcoholism is on the rise in this country.

-You’re probably beside yourself with anxiety if you have a loved one who is addicted to the risk of alcohol.
+You are probably beside yourself with anxiety if you have a loved one who is addicted to the risk of alcohol.
 If you worry about the effects of alcohol on their bodies and their future.

 And you’re concerned about the poor decisions they could make when under the influence, decisions that could destroy their lives

 In such situations, intervention may be necessary.
-The Effects of Alcohol on the Body When drunk, it has a different effect on the body than a regular drink and is metabolized at a much faster rate than most foods or beverages.
+The Effects of Alcohol on the Body When drunk, It has a different effect on the body.
+Than a regular drink and is metabolized at a much faster rate than most foods or beverages.

 This alcoholic beverage metabolism occurs after the alcohol has passed through the esophagus and into the stomach.
 About one-fifth of the alcohol is dispersed thereby tiny blood vessels.